MuafiraThasni/Optimization-with-Python/README.md

 1. Optimization on how to install a fence in a garden: A rectangular shaped garden has to be fenced.
 Find the maximum area that can be fenced by using a 150 m fence.
 The garden is already fenced at one side by using a rock wall.

-Route optimization problem
+2. Route optimization problem

-Maximize the revenue in a rental car store
+3. Maximize the revenue in a rental car store

-Optimal Power Flow: Electrical Systems
+4. Optimal Power Flow: Electrical Systems: Power flow optimization problem.

-Many other examples, some simple, some complexes, including summations and many constraints.
+    Solving Process: First convert the given one line diagram in to mathematical model.
+Then reqired data are stored using Excel sheets.
+Pandas can be used to fetch data from    these sheets.
+    i) Read data from Excel sheets
+    ii) Define Variables
+    iii) Defeine Objective function
+    iv) Solve problem using Gurobi